 With the average woman going through 350 periods in her lifetime, you’d think women are aware of the actual dos and don’ts during that time of the month.
 Unfortunately, this isn’t the case.
-Among all the taboos, myths and chaos that surround periods there’s hardly any open conversation about women’s health and more importantly the menstrual hygiene standards they should maintain.
+Among all the taboos, myths and chaos that surround periods there’s hardly any open conversation about women’s health and more importantly the menstrual hygiene standards they should maintain and risks of poor menstrual hygiene.
 You are expected to figure it out along the way.
 But we’re here to make figuring out how to manage your period a little bit easier.

 Here are 6 bad menstrual hygiene habits that could be a risk to your health and cause infections in your reproductive tracts: